wp-plugins/ninja-forms-recaptcha-field/readme.txt

 * Upload the plugin to wp-content->plugins directory,
 * Activate it from wordpress dashboard,
-* Add the Site Key and Secret from Forms->ReCaptcha,
+* Add the Site Key and Secret on Forms->reCaptcha,
-* Edit Form and you will see Google ReCaptcha field under Template Fields
+* Edit Form and you will see Google reCaptcha field under Template Fields

 `Have Suggestion/Feedback`